-Furthermore, specifically in relation to the distribution activities of medicines and medical devices, and the notification discussed in question 10, such activities require an Infarmed inspection of the wholesale premises to be executed in a 30-day period, following document review submitted by the applicants.
+Furthermore, specifically in relation to the distribution activities of medicines and medical devices, such activities require an Infarmed inspection of the wholesale premises to be executed in a 30-day period, following document review submitted by the applicants.
 However, if changes are required to the premises, an additional 30-day period is applicable for the applicant to carry out the changes.